Xangis/ModernMUD/area/README.md

 are required on every MUD, so hopefully we'll come up with something better at some point.

-Two sample areas are included:
+Some sample areas are included:

 elf_hometown.are.xml - Cherdwyn, a hometown for Grey Elves.